oblivia-simplex/Narrativity/1_spahr.md

 | It falls over them.
 | Sealed yet together.
 | They have come together with brackish.
-| They have let brackish wash over then even if they don\'t let it
+| They have let brackish wash over then even if they don't let it
 | inside.
 | Because water falls it is narrative.
 | Because they are immersed it is narrative.